New surprising habits for healthy teeth and gums

 Key takeaways

-Taking care of your teeth and gums isn’t just about a beautiful smile; science reveals it’s also important for your overall health.
-Maintaining good oral hygiene and adopting daily healthy habits can help safeguard you from future dental issues plus more.
-But what are the best evidence-based ways to strengthen teeth and keep gums healthy?
-In a two-part series, we spoke with Jakob, PhD Medical Sciences and BioGaia’s research expert in oral health, to get his insights.
+Taking care of your teeth and gums isn’t just about a beautiful smile; science reveals it’s also important for potentially maintaining your overall health.
+Maintaining good oral hygiene and adopting daily healthy habits can help keep your smile healthy.

 What are the best practices for maintaining healthy gums?